 Your dog is your adventure buddy, and you want to make sure they’re enjoying every moment of the journey.
-When hiking, camping, and backpacking with your pup, you need to have the right gear for your dog and the necessary knowledge to ensure their comfort and wellbeing.
+When hiking, camping, and backpacking with your pup, you need to have the right gear for dogs and the necessary knowledge to ensure their comfort and wellbeing.

 To some, a camping adventure may be little more than a walk in the park.
 Others will want to take their pet on all of their outdoor expeditions, no matter how far-fetched they may be.